br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 ## Udacity Full Stack Web Developer Nanodegree program
 [(Back to TOC)](#toc)

-**My goal with Udacity is not to finish as quickly as possible, but to learn as much as possible, and to become the best programmer possible.** Throughout the Full Stack Web Developer Nanodegree program, I went beyond the requirements to strengthen my skills.

 Here are some highlights from my work in the program: